TORITZA/hoppers/README.md

 Further documentation is detailed in the source code for not only all the classes listed but also any providers or supplementary programs.

 ## Features
-This section aims to cover the core features included with either iteration of the Hoppers puzzle game: `HoppersPTUI` or `HoppersGUI`.
+This section aims to cover the core features included with either iteration of the Hoppers puzzle game: `HoppersPTUI` or `HoppersGUI`.*

 - <b>Assist Mechanism</b>: Get stuck?
 The <i>Hint</i> command uses the `solver` algorithm to find the next best step forward given the current state of the Hoppers puzzle.
 Should the puzzle in its present configuration be insoluble, the app will output as such.
 - <b>File Importing & Parsing</b>: Aptly named, the <i>Load</i> action constructs a puzzle representation of the Hoppers data file provided.
 - <b>Issue Alert System</b>: Ran into a bug?
 Send in a trouble ticket straight from the menu!
 - <b>Creation Mode</b>: The pond is your oyster in <i>Creation Mode</i>!
 Create Hoppers puzzles uninhibited, whether to share with others or to solve yourself.

-While their implementations of these features are similar, both UIs interact and display the internal model in different ways.*
+While their implementations of these features are similar, both UIs interact and display the internal model in different ways.

-<h4>HoppersPTUI</h4>
+<sup>*Specific instructions on how to play Hoppers, how to operate the app's controls, and how to navigate Creation Mode can be found in `HoppersGUI`'s <b>Help</b> menu.</sup>

+<h3>HoppersPTUI</h3>
 For the interface to work properly, a Hoppers puzzle file must be inserted through the application's CLI arguments.
 The features enumerated above can then be accessed via the PTUI's starting menu:<br>
 <div>
   <img width="493" height="196" alt="PTUI menu view in dev console" src="https://github.com/user-attachments/assets/0716b91b-34a8-484d-a296-0ff53e30f4a8" />